nc1z/settlements-enrichment-service/README.md

 A SpringBoot REST server that receives trade requests, performs enrichment using SSI reference data, and returns market settlement messages.

-Made by Neil over the weekend :smile:
+Made by Neil :smile:

 ## Before we start...

 This `README.md` consists of the instructions to get the application up and running.

-For more information on these, please refer to the `/docs` folder
+For more information on the below topics, please refer to the `/docs` folder:

 1. Approaches and assumptions
 2. Design choices